platformsh/platformsh-docs/docs/src/configuration/app/build.md

 Finished performing updates.
 ```

+Your `deploy` hook is tied to commits in the same way as your builds.
+That is, once a commit has been pushed and a new build image has been created, both the `build` and `deplo`y hooks will be resused during operations that are not caused by subsequent commits.

+This means that adding variables, changing access permissions, or even running a `redeploy` using the CLI or management console will not cause the `deploy `hook to run again for the current commit.
+Redeploys trigger only the `post_deploy` hook to run again from the beginning, and a committed change to the application is needed to rerun the `build` and `deploy` hooks.

 ### Post-Deploy hook

 The `post_deploy` hook functions exactly the same as the `deploy` hook, but after the container is accepting connections.
 That is, it will run concurrently with normal incoming traffic.
 That makes it well suited to any updates that do not require exclusive database access.